Azure/azure-sdk-for-js/sdk/core/core-tracing/README.md

 ## Troubleshooting

 If you run into issues while using this library, please feel free to [file an issue](https://github.com/Azure/azure-sdk-for-js/issues/new).

+### OpenTelemetry Compatibility Errors

+Errors such as `span.spanContext is not a function` or `span.context is not a function` are likely due to a mismatch of OpenTelemetry versions between two libraries.

+To resolve this, please ensure that all Azure client libraries are using a compatible version of OpenTelemetry as per the [compatibility matrix](#compatibility-matrix).
+If you are using `applicationinsights` please ensure that you are using the same version of OpenTelemetry as the Azure client libraries.

+> Ideally you'd want to use OpenTelemetry 1.0.0 or higher.

+If you are using `npm` you may run `npm ls @opentelemetry/api` to see the version of OpenTelemetry you are using and which client libraries are using it.
+For `yarn` users, `yarn why @opentelemetry/api` will show you the version of OpenTelemetry you are using and which client libraries are using it.

+You may then upgrade client libraries as needed to ensure compatibility.
+Things should work as expected when the above command returns a version of OpenTelemetry that is >= 1.0.0.

 ## Contributing